Web Export

 With scaling you can scale the page to fit the width of the browser, the height of the browser or both.

-In Euclidean geometry, uniform scaling (or isotropic scaling[1]) is a linear transformation that enlarges (increases) or shrinks (diminishes) objects by a scale factor that is the same in all directions.
-The result of uniform scaling is similar (in the geometric sense) to the original.
+In , uniform scaling (or scaling) is a that enlarges (increases) or shrinks (diminishes) objects by a that is the same in all directions.
+The result of uniform scaling is (in the geometric sense) to the original.

-Uniform scaling happens, for example, when enlarging or reducing a photograph, or when creating a scale model of a building, car, airplane, etc. Wikipedia
+Uniform scaling happens, for example, when enlarging or reducing a , or when creating a of a building, car, airplane, etc.

 Scaling can be done when the page loads, when the browser is resized, or scaled on double click and more.